WICC (AM)

-The WICC studios are located on Wheelers Farms Road in Milford; the station's transmitter is on Pleasure Beach in Bridgeport on a peninsula extending into Long Island Sound.
+The WICC studios are located on Wheelers Farms Road in Milford, and its transmitter is located on Pleasure Beach in Bridgeport on a peninsula extending into Long Island Sound.
 WICC's signal is heard in much of Southern Connecticut and reaches into Long Island, New York.
-Programming is also heard on FM translator 107.3 W297CP, and using an HD Radio, on sister stations 107.9 WEBE-HD2 and 99.1 WPLR-HD2.
+Programming is also heard on WFOX (95.9 FM) in Southport, FM translator 107.3 W297CP in Bridgeport, and using an HD Radio, on sister stations 107.9 WEBE-HD2 and 99.1 WPLR-HD2.